TRANSPORT AIR-ROAD-SEA

 • Labuan Bajo-Terang is more or less ok

 • Labuan Bajo-Warloka.
 There is a new road to Benteng.
 Just drive the road which leads to Pede Beach from where the road goes inland then further on south east.
-There is a bridge under construction (April 2020) and as soon as this is finished it is quite easy to drive all the way to Warloka.
+Then turn to the right to reach Warloka fishingvillage which takes around 35 minutes from town.

 • Lembor-Denge via Nangalili (south coast), acceptable.